 Step 1 – Consider which type of testing you would like

-Full Test (Fluoride, pH, ARSENIC, Total Dissolved Solids)
+Full Test (ARSENIC, FLUORIDE, Total Dissolved Solids, PH)

 Processing time: 2 weeks

-Description: This test covers the two most commonly-occurring mineral contaminants in the region – fluoride and arsenic – as well as giving information on the pH and amount of total dissolved solids.
+Description: This test covers the two most commonly-occurring mineral contaminants in the region – arsenic and fluoride – as well as giving information on the amount of total dissolved solids and the pH.